 A skilled and qualified workforce is key to making American buildings more energy efficient and American companies more competitive.
 DOE is working closely with the commercial buildings industry and other Federal agencies to develop training tools, materials, and voluntary credentialing guidelines to advance different elements of the Better Buildings Workforce Framework.

 DOE’s Better Buildings Residential programs work with residential energy efficiency programs and their partners to improve homeowners’ lives, the economy, and the environment by increasing the number of high-performing, energy-efficient existing homes in the United States.
 Organizations that engage with Better Buildings Residential are able to share best practices, access valuable resources, and expand the success of their residential energy efficiency programs.

 The Better Buildings Residential Network connects energy efficiency programs and partners to share best practices and learn from one another to increase the number of homes that are energy efficient.
 Residential Network membership is open to all organizations that are committed to accelerating the pace of home energy upgrades.

 Better Buildings Neighborhood Program

-Federal funding is helping more than 40 competitively selected state and local governments develop sustainable programs to upgrade the energy efficiency of over 100,000 buildings.
-These leading communities are using innovation and investment in energy efficiency to expand the building improvement industry, test program delivery business models, and create jobs - with an emphasis on home energy improvement.
+From 2010 to 2013, federal funding helped more than 40 competitively selected state and local governments develop sustainable programs to upgrade the energy efficiency of more than 100,000 buildings.
+These leading communities used innovation and investment in energy efficiency to expand the building improvement industry, test program delivery business models, create jobs, and saved consumers hundreds of millions of dollars.